-The router is a networking gateway device that is used to forward data packets to the computer networks.
+Routers: Router is defined as a networking gateway device that is used to forward data packets to the computer networks.
 A router is connected by at least a single LAN with its IP address or with LAN or WAN.
 A router supports two broadcast domains.

-In the hub, if anything comes in its port then it sends it out to the others.
-It is less expensive and least complicated.
-It has a single collision domain and single broadcast domain.
+Hub: In the hub, if anything comes in its port then it sends it out to the others.
+It is less expensive and the least complicated.
+It has a single collision domain and a single broadcast domain.

-In full duplex, transmission of information or communication is from both the directions.
+In full-duplex, the transmission of information or communication is from both the directions.